 Does your child love to stare at the moon?
 Have you ever wanted to teach him or her about the phases of the moon, but find it to be a lot of memorization?
 In Our Neighbor, the Moon!, we help kids understand what is really happening behind those cool shapes in the sky.
 Kids learn that what we see on any given night is a combination of our line of sight and the relative positions of the earth, moon, and sun.
 As with all our mini-courses, these ideas are taught and reinforced by games, activities, and art projects that allow all types of learners to internalize the concepts.
-Once kids understand these fundamental concepts, they will be able to teach all their friends about what’s really going on with our closest neighbor in space!
+Furthermore, the illustrations and activities can be tailored for your location on Earth (Northern or Southern Hemisphere)!
+Once kids understand the fundamental concepts, they will be able to teach all their friends about what’s really going on with our closest neighbor in space!

-Mini-course is provided as a 24-page PDF including a Science Tool Kit PDF to collect your badges.
+Mini-course is provided as a 28-page PDF including a Science Tool Kit PDF to collect your badges.

 - Story.
 A Tour of the Moon with Selene.
 Let Selene, the Selenologist, teach you how the Earth and moon move with respect to each other and the sun.
 When this movement is combined with light from the sun, we see the moon differently from the Earth from one day to the next.
 Make sure to rotate and revolve with Selene!